Purpose

 Established through the generosity of Donald T. Regan, 66th Secretary of the Treasury, the Regan Fund supports programs that invite distinguished speakers to Harvard to present views on topics in economics, government, and social problems of the United States and the world.
 Eligible programs present views that might not otherwise be available to undergraduates seeking knowledge or just curious about alternate solutions to current and future problems.

-The Social Science Division seeks proposals for programs that meet the goals of the Regan Fund by bringing diverse speakers to campus to lecture to undergraduates.
-Proposed activities may be open to other HUID holders, but the focus must be on undergraduate students.
-We are particularly interested in supporting programs tied to academic courses, and/or developed in collaboration with the College.
-We welcome proposals from recognized student organizations, provided the activity is academic, is open only to Harvard undergrads, and has prior approval from the Harvard College Dean of Students Office.
+The Social Science Division seeks proposals for programs that meet the goals of the Regan Fund by bringing distinguished, diverse speakers to campus to lecture to and interact with undergraduates on important social topics.
+By terms of the gift, the purpose is to engage in “economics, government, and/or social problems” in the U.S. and around the world.
+Speakers may also interact with other members of the Harvard community, including faculty, graduate students, and fellows, but interaction with undergraduates must be a primary purpose of their visit.
+Interactions can include formal classroom teaching and/or other informal, instructional interactions.
+We do accept proposals from recognized student organizations, provided the activity is academic, is open only to Harvard undergrads, and has prior approval from the Harvard College Dean of Students Office.

 Freedom of Speech